 A Stroller Helps You With Your Bags

 A stroller is not only useful for your kid, but for you too.
 If you plan on doing lots of shopping in Japan, and if you don’t you will certainly change your mind once you get to Japan, a stroller can be very helpful to carry all your bags.

-Imagine yourself in a mall carrying your kid’s bag, toys, etc, plus your handbag or backpack and all the shopping bags with souvenirs, etc. It will be a little complicated don’t you think?
-I know that is doable to carry all that at the same time, but I rather avoid it, specially in crowded places like Japan and when I have to manage a kid at the same time.
+Imagine yourself in a mall carrying your kid’s bag, toys, etc., plus your purse or backpack and all the shopping bags with souvenirs, etc. It will be a little complicated, don’t you think?
+I know that it is doable to carry all that at the same time, but I rather avoid it, especially in crowded places like Japan and when I have to manage a kid at the same time.

-In these cases, a stroller makes my life so much easier so why should I deny myself this help?
+In these situations, a stroller makes my life so much easier so why should I deny myself this help?

 The only inconvenient I can think of for a stroller’s use in Japan are:

-- Escalators (less annoying than stairs, but also difficult, and most of the time prohibited, to move a stroller in escalators).
+- Escalators (less annoying than stairs, but also difficult, and most of the time it is forbidden to use a stroller in escalators).

 - Small cafés/restaurants: Japan is full of small commerce and most of the time, you can’t enter if you do not fold the stroller.
 And even when you can fold it, sometimes it is still a problem.

 The bottom line is that despite these few situations, I still think that more often than not, a stroller is a true life savior during your trip because of all the advantages we saw previously.

 What if Your Forgot or Didn’t Take Your Stroller to Japan